prometheus-community/ipmi_exporter/README.md

     ipmi_bmc_info{firmware_revision="1.66",manufacturer_id="Dell Inc. (674)",system_firmware_version="2.6.1"} 1

-**Note:** some systems do not expose the system's firmware version, in which case it will be exported as `"N/A"`.
+**Note:** some systems do not expose the system's firmware version, even if the `bmc` collector works.
+In this case it will be exported as `"N/A"`.

 ### Chassis Power State